Emerson Junior-Senior High School: Extracurricular activities

 Five students represented the school on News 12 New Jersey's and Power to Learn's NJ Challenge.
 Five students represented the school again in 2009 in the NJ Challenge under the guidance of Lisa Thomas, media technology specialist, and Thomas Lambe, mathematics instructor.
 The show aired in November 2009.
 The school had also made an appearance on the show in 2007, under the coaching of then media specialist Clifford Brooks.
 Two members of the team, including the 2009 captain, competed for the team in both appearances.

 In 2010, the Emerson Cavalier Marching Band won the award for best music in the Montclair band festival.

 Administration

-The school's principal is Brian Hutchinson.
+The school's administration composes of Brian Hutchinson as the principal, Kelly Murphy as the vice principal, and Brian Ponchak as the supervisor of education.